ARYN26/NetraAI/README.md

 A spiritual AI guide that provides authentic knowledge about tantric practices, mantras, and meditation techniques sourced from scriptures.

-database for mantras and meditation from om swamis book

 ## Features